pravnviji/pravnviji/README.md

 I truly believe that technology and software development has the power to change people's lives for the better.

 <br>
-⚡ Technologies I love and use in my day-to-day life
+⚡ Technologies I 💓 and use in my day-to-day life

 <div style="display: inline_block">
   <br>